eeditiones/teipublisher-docker-compose/README.md

 ## Update

-If you wish to update all apps to newer versions, call
+If you wish to update all apps to newer versions, but leave the generated docker and nginx configurations untouched, call

 ```sh
 ansible-playbook -i hosts update.yml